devops4lib/DevOpsSummit/2018/breakout-notes/cloud_storage.md

 AWS?
 Google?
 Azure?
 nyu: 1.4 petabytes.
 Initial time estimate of moving everything was 70 days.
 Use AWS Snowball: they ship you a physical box.
 It builds checksums on the way in, they plug it in and offload it, running the checksums again.
 If you have a lot of data they have a semi called the "snowmobile."
 DirectConnect for dailies.
 These products make AWS a clear winner.

+Additional resources, added later on Slack:
+* Working public "Digital Preservation Criteria" which a number of people in the field have collaborated on https://docs.google.com/document/d/1CEkcWskAbph0gQ4ATK_SWYw-6-8zBxnGFfqZiwtfpEI/edit
+* This is a great "quick sum up" of potential cloud storage options and the level (according to AVP) of preservation they meet: https://www.avpreserve.com/cloud-storage-vendor-profiles/